Zireael07/awesome-tabletop-rpgs/readme.md

 These games have unclear licensing, no licensing specified (which means you can't remix them), or custom licenses (e.g. allowing only supplements to be created).

 - [Adventurers!](https://www.drivethrurpg.com/product/120987/Adventurers-Revised-2Pages-Edition) - an awesome 2d6 system that is free; no license specified
+- [The Contract](https://www.thecontractrpg.com/info/how-to-play/) - an awesome d10 dice pool system that is entirely online; no license specified
 - [Dark Coast](http://hjemmesider.diku.dk/~torbenm/DarkCoast/Dark.pdf) - an awesome small system by the author of Troll, a dice probability calculator
 - [Dominion Rules](http://www.dominionrules.org/) - Fantasy and historical based on d12; released under DRL (Dominion Rules License)
 - [FreeRPG](https://freerpgs.org/system/) - an interesting system that has four variants for the core mechanic, presented as a wiki site; no licensing specified